 Condenser Microphones with a Large Diaphragm

-Large Diaphragm Condenser (LDC) microphones are often used for studio vocals and any instrument recording that needs a deeper voice.
+Large Diaphragm Condenser (LDC) microphones such as the Bluebird SL mic are often used for studio vocals and any instrument recording that needs a deeper voice.
 A large-diaphragm microphone warms up the sound of what it’s transmitting, which contributes to the misconception that most LDC’s reproduce low frequencies better than small diaphragm mics.
 Small-diaphragm microphones, in particular, are much better at reproducing anything equally, including bass.

 Condenser Microphone with a Small Diaphragm